 Clofazimine Side Effects

-Some side effects of clofazimine may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
+Not all side effects for clofazimine may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to clofazimine: oral capsule

 Check with your doctor immediately if any of the following side effects occur while taking clofazimine:Rare

 - Bloody or black, tarry stools